 Planning on coming to Stewart’s for the first time?

-Tips to Reducing Cost of CareWednesday, February 27, 2019 12:00 pm
+Tips to Reducing Cost of CareWednesday, March 11, 2020 12:00 pm

 Dealing with a cancer diagnosis can bring on several unexpected expenses.
 Watch the webinar, Frankly Speaking About Cancer: Tips for Reducing Cost of Care, to learn more about how you can manage these costs.
 You will hear from a financial counselor and a consultant well versed in how practices can best support patients.
 This webinar includes both a slide presentation and Q&A session with the speakers.
 Presented by Cancer Support Community.

 Strategies for Eating Well on the JobWednesday, March 25, 2020 12:00 pm

 Maintaining a balanced diet while juggling work and cancer is often key for keeping up energy levels, managing symptoms at work and feeling better overall.
 This session explores some of the unique nutritional needs of working cancer survivors and practical solutions for health eating during the workday.
 Presented by Suzanne Gerdes, MS, RD, CDN, Clinical Outpatient Dietitian-Nutritionist, Memorial Sloan Kettering Cancer Center, and Holly Mills, MS, RD, CSO, Oncology Dietitian, John Theurer Cancer Center at Hackensack University Medical Center.
 Presented by Cancer & Careers.

 Don’t Drown in Medical DebtWednesday, April 8, 2020 12:00 pm